 It’s part of our series, DIY Challenge: Pipe.
-We asked Monica and several other ingenious crafters and bloggers to come up with ingenious DIY projects that use pipe as an ingredient.
+We asked Amy and several other ingenious crafters and bloggers to come up with ingenious DIY projects that use pipe as an ingredient.
 It could be just about any kind of pipe: galvanized pipe, PVC pipe or, as in this case, copper pipe.

 Amy takes this copper pipe project a step further, making it super elegant by gilding the pipe with copper leaf to make it extra shiny.
 It looks terrific.

 Follow the step-by-step instructions to create your own version of this breakfast in bed tray.